Voltage vs Amp Hours: What’s the Relationship?

-If you look on the label for most batteries, it will tell you the total watt hours of its capacity.
-Basically, the larger the fuel tank (watt hours), the higher energy potential you have – it’s just a matter of how you use it.
+If you look on the label for most batteries, it will tell you the total watt-hours of its capacity.
+Basically, the larger the fuel tank (watt-hours), the higher the energy potential you have – it’s just a matter of how you use it.

 Voltage Vs. Amp Hours: Wiring to Increase Voltage

 If you were to take apart your battery (please don’t do that!) you would find the individual battery cells that store and deliver power to the tool.
 Each battery is capable of delivering a specific amount of voltage, typically 3.6 volts in the 18650 lithium-ion cells that are used.
 Need a 12V battery?
 String 3 of them together in a series.
 Need an 18V battery?
 Use 5.

 If you’re doing the math along with me, you already know that there’s an issue.
 The voltage varies slightly within the cells based on the amount of charge that they hold.
 They can produce a higher voltage at a full charge state than low.
 That 3.6V cell actually produces a little more than 4V at a full charge state.
 Even with that, the math doesn’t work out perfectly.
 Don’t lose faith in me yet, though.
 I’ll explain those anomalies in a later article.
 For now, let’s focus on the voltage as power.

 If you want more power, simply add another cell in series to the battery.
 You’ll increase by roughly 4V for each new one you add.
 In theory, you could do a 12V, 16V, 20V, 24V and so on.
 Fortunately, the tool industry has settled into 12V, 18V/20V, and 36V platforms for tools while other combinations are out there for outdoor power equipment.

 Voltage Vs. Amp Hours: Wiring to Increase Amp Hours